opendistro-for-elasticsearch/performance-analyzer-rca/docs/gauntlet.md

 A test class can get access to the programmaticAPI to get information about hosts in the cluster or a particular host then the test class can declare a method with name `setTestApi(final TestApi api)` and the test runner will call this setter to give a reference of the TestApi to the testClass.

+__@ARcaConf__
+This annotation can be used to specify an rca.conf file.
+Usually tests don't need to provide the rca.conf.
+Therefore, it uses the rca.conf* files in the test/resources as defaults.

 ### Cluster Types
 The integration test framework let's us create three kinds of clusters as mentioned above.
 But